-The American Council for International Exchange holds four-week summer high school programs on university campuses in London, Paris, Rome, Salamanca and St. Petersburg.
+- American Council for International Exchange (ACIS): The American Council for International Exchange holds four-week summer high school programs on university campuses in London, Paris, Rome, Salamanca, and St. Petersburg.

-AYUSA has exchange student programs running in over sixty countries, and accommodates 15-18 year olds who want to travel abroad.
+- AYUSA: AYUSA has exchange student programs running in over sixty countries, and accommodates 15-18-year-olds who want to travel abroad.
 Programs last either five or ten months.

 - Council on International Educational Exchange (CIEE): CIEE offers an academic year or semester high school study abroad programs in Australia, Brazil, Costa Rica, France, Germany, Japan and Spain, and more.
 There are so many opportunities for heading abroad here, so it's definitely one to check out before you make your decision.